 Biochar initiative

-Great River Greening is at the forefront of expanding the practice of burning waste materials in biochar kilns as part of natural management.
+Great River Greening is at the forefront in MN of expanding the practice of processing waste wood in biochar kilns as part of natural management.

 What is biochar?